 Interesting question, off the top of my head I’m not too sure, it might just be something genetic specific to that plant.

-its the start of sept and I have just planted seed for our family competition I hope to plant out into prepared sites mid to the end of October we are just north of christchurch , what do you think of my timing ?? our last years best was 97 kg.
+Its the start of sept and I have just planted a seed for our family competition I hope to plant out into prepared sites mid to the end of October we are just north of Christchurch , what do you think of my timing ?? our last years best was 97 kg.

 My two concerns would be leaving the seedlings in the pots too long where they might get root bound, which would cause problems as they wouldn’t have the best start to growing, so once they looking good, put them in the ground.

 The other thing you need to watch, especially due to your location.
 Is the temperature of the soil, and the potential of frost.
-As they might be in the ground a little earlier then expected, make sure you have something to help protect them during the nights.
-It can be a simple home made green house, or as something as simple as a cardboard box, which I used a couple of years ago.
+As they might be in the ground a little earlier than expected, make sure you have something to help protect them during the nights.
+It can be a simple home made greenhouse, or as something as simple as a cardboard box, which I used a couple of years ago.